OmniTrack++: Omnidirectional Multi-Object Tracking by Learning Large-FoV Trajectory Feedback: Acknowledgments

 \textbf{End-To-End (E2E)} tracking has recently gained increasing attention in the research community as a promising paradigm that tightly couples detection and tracking within a unified model, eliminating the need for complex data association and post-processing.
 TransTrack~\cite{transtrack} was among the first to introduce attention mechanisms into the MOT task, using interactions between target and global features to achieve joint detection and tracking.
 TrackFormer~\cite{meinhardt2021trackformer} further advanced this idea by proposing query-based object localization and association, resulting in a more concise and intuitive design.
 MOTR~\cite{zeng2022motr} extended this approach by incorporating temporal feature aggregation and tailored training strategies to enhance tracking performance.
 MOTRv2~\cite{zhang2023motrv2} focused on improving the detection quality to further boost overall tracking accuracy.
 More recently, MeMOTR~\cite{MeMOTR} introduced a memory bank and query interaction module to enhance feature discriminability across trajectories, reducing identity switches and improving association robustness.
-Unlike existing methods~\cite{gao2025multiple,yan2025comot} that focus on narrow-FoV pinhole camera data with linear sensor motion, we address the challenges of MOT in panoramic-FoV scenarios.
-Specifically, our framework mitigates geometric distortions through a DynamicSSM Block and exploits the full 360{\textdegree} context via trajectory-informed feedback with ExpertTrack Memory, thereby enabling accurate and consistent identity association under panoramic-FoV complex real-world environments.